 However some banks may list a starting bid amount based on the appraised investment value which is the value generated by a property for specific use of the buyer.
 A common example of this would be a multi-family home which could be converted into a rental property

-Once all the notices that are legally required to sell your house at auction have been made, the attorney for your mortgage company will auction the house off.
-The foreclosure sale can happen at more than one location.
+Once all the notices that are legally required have been made, the attorney for your mortgage company will sell the house at an auction.

 Where is a foreclosure auction held?